|

 scheduling without the need to form a flow shop.
 Moreover implementation is a matter of

-if there is not a pre-existing investment in just-in-time, then
+there is not a pre-existing investment in just-in-time, then drum-buffer-rope

-drum-buffer-rope is going to be the fastest, most cost effective means of
+is going to be the fastest, most cost effective means of gaining more

 Japanese exportation of just-in-time to that continent.
 It was developed and championed by Richard